willfurnass/sheffield_hpc/stanage/GPUComputingStanage.rst

 .. note::

-  See :ref:`submitting jobs on slurm <submit_job_stanage>` if you're not already familiar with the concept.
+    |  See :ref:`submitting jobs on slurm <submit_job_stanage>` if you're not already familiar with the concept.
+    |  Each user can use at most 12 GPUs concurrently (A100 + H100 combined); further jobs will wait until prior ones release GPUs. (*Reduced from 16 in Aug 2025.*)

 To run batch jobs on GPU nodes, ensure your job submission script includes a request for GPUs, e.g. for two GPUs use ``--gres=gpu:2``: